 There are slight differences in global records between groups at NCDC, NASA, and the University of East Anglia.
 Each group calculates global temperature year by year, using slightly different techniques.
 However, analyses from all three groups point to the decade between 2000 and 2009 as the hottest since modern records began more than a century ago.
 Temperatures in the 2010s have been running slightly warmer still.

-The year 2012 was the warmest on record for the contiguous United States, according to the National Climatic Data Center (NCDC).
-As shown in the graph at right, 2012 was substantially warmer—a full degree Fahrenheit (0.6°C)—than any other year since national records began in 1895.
-The U.S. warming rate of about 1.3°F (0.72°C) per century (red line in the graph at bottom right) is roughly comparable to the global rate of warming (see above).
+The year 2013 tied with 1980 as the 37th warmest in 119 years of data for the contiguous 48 U.S. states, according to the National Climatic Data Center (NCDC).
+This follows the record warmth of 2012, which was substantially warmer—a full degree Fahrenheit (0.6°C)—than any other year since national records began in 1895.
+The U.S. warming rate of about 1.3°F (0.72°C) per century (blue line in the graph at bottom right) is roughly comparable to the global rate of warming (see above).